 The Magic of Milford

 The Milford Track is located in the south west of the South Island in the Fiordland National Park, also a World Heritage Area.
-It can be walked year round although in winter reduced facilities are available and it is subject to extreme weather.
-Each night you come to rest at comfortable accommodation in Department of Conservation huts or private lodges.
+Each night you come to rest at comfortable accommodation in Department of Conservation huts.

-New Zealand Walks is the definitive online travel guide to booking your guided or independent walk on the Milford Track in the Fiordland National Park.
+New Zealand Walks is the definitive online travel guide to booking your independent walk on the Milford Track in the Fiordland National Park.